 A weekly lecture series organized by Penn GSE’s Pre-Doctoral Training Program in Interdisciplinary Methods for Field-Based Research in Education, sponsored by the Institute of Education Sciences.
 Read more.

 IEDP offers a year-long International Speakers Series that brings leaders from across the development spectrum.
 Over recent years, leaders have come from such organizations as the World Bank, Unicef, UNESCO, Organization for Economic Cooperation and Development, Aga Khan Foundation, World Vision, Vanderbilt University and Columbia University Teachers College.
 Read more.

 The Nessa Wolfson Colloquium is an annual event to honor the memory of Nessa Wolfson, the founder of the Language and Literacy in Education group at GSE, and to welcome new and returning students to the Educational Linguistics Division each year; it is the longest continuously running colloquium series at Penn GSE.
 Read more.

 Established in 2004, the “Race in the Academy” lecture series provides opportunities for members of the Penn GSE community to develop and enhance their understanding of the issues of race and ethnicity in the context of education.
 Events typically include the research presentations by leading scholars followed by group discussion, and are open to all faculty, staff, and students.
 Read more.

-Each year, a number of scholars of color from all over the country are invited to Penn GSE to give lectures and share their research with faculty and students, as part of the “Visiting Faculty Scholars of Color” series organized by Dr. Shaun Harper and Dean Andy Porter.
+Each year, a number of scholars of color from all over the country are invited to Penn GSE to give lectures and share their research with faculty and students, as part of the “Visiting Faculty Scholars of Color” series.
 Events typically include the research presentations by leading scholars followed by group discussion, and are open to all faculty, staff, and students.
 Read more.